ChrisMountn/OS-Labs/README.md

 # OS-Labs
 Labs for my OS course in third year.
-Main topics include multithreading and server caching.
+Main topics include multithreading (thread.c) and server caching (all other files).